vizeat/censorify-it/README.md

 # censorify-it

 Censor unwanted URLs, emails and telephone numbers to prevent spam

-Annoyed by users sending links to external websites?
-Frustrated by clients taking their payment offline?
-Just don't want to let anyone contact anyone else via email or telephone?
+Annoyed by spammers & scammers orchestrating fishing attacks with links, phone numbers or email address within your app?
 CensorifyIt is the answer!

 Built as an extension of [LinkifyIt](https://github.com/markdown-it/linkify-it)